-Stanbic IBTC Ventures Limited says it has surrendered its license as a ventures capital manager.
+Stanbic IBTC Ventures Limited says it has surrendered its licence as a ventures capital manager.

-In a notice sent to the Nigerian Stock Exchange on Friday, the company said it surrendered the license voluntarily.
+In a notice sent to the Nigerian Stock Exchange on Friday, the company said it surrendered the licence voluntarily.

 A ventures capital manager invests in early-stage companies, which are termed as risky, in exchange for equity in the companies they invest in.